Space station welcomes 2 Saudi visitors, including kingdom's 1st female astronaut | Technology

 Space station welcomes 2 Saudi visitors, including kingdom's 1st female astronaut

-The four guests will spend just over a week there, before returning to Earth in their capsule.The 270-mile-high 430-kilometer-high docking puts the space station population at 11, representing not only Saudi Arabia and the U.S., but the United Arab Emirates and Russia.This shows how space brings everyone together, said Saudi Arabias first female astronaut, Rayyanah Barnawi, a stem cell researcher.
+The four guests will spend just over a week there, before returning to Earth in their capsule.The 270-mile-high 430-kilometer-high docking puts the space station population at 11, representing not only Saudi Arabia and the U.S., but the United Arab Emirates and Russia.UAEs astronaut Sultan al-Neyadi greeted them dates, a traditional Arab welcome.This shows how space brings everyone together, said Saudi Arabias first female astronaut, Rayyanah Barnawi, a stem cell researcher.

 The International Space Station rolled out the welcome mat Monday for two Saudi visitors, including the kingdom's first female astronaut.